Travelling with oxygen

 Using oxygen while flying

-If you plan to fly, you may need a fitness-to-fly test to confirm if you need in-flight oxygen.
+If you plan to fly, you may need extra tests beforehand to confirm if you need in-flight oxygen.

 Airlines have their own rules about using oxygen in-flight.
 Some airlines may only allow you to bring a portable oxygen concentrator, which you may need to hire or buy.
 Some airlines supply oxygen for a fee, but the cost can vary widely.
 Make sure you check with the airline before booking.
 You can also speak to your oxygen supplier for more information.